 Lake Winnepesaukah – A local favorite amusement park with 38 rides including a five acre water park.

 What do you get when you combine Southern Cooking with farm to table cuisine feature the fertile farms of the Tennessee Valley?
-Short answer, a culinary delight worth visiting Chattanooga for.
-Here are our personal dining experiences.
-Some of our favorites were:
+Short answer, one of the best things to do in Chattanooga, eating!
+From our personal dining experiences, here are some of our favorites:

-Mrs B’s Reggae Cafe – Chattanooga’s only authentic Jamaican restaurant.
+Mrs B’s Reggae Cafe – RIP!
+Unfortunately this restaurant was closed down when we last visited 5/2/20.
+Chattanooga’s only authentic Jamaican restaurant.
 From meat patties to akie and swordfish to desserts, everything is made fresh and tasty and it’s conveniently located at the base of Lookout Mountain.
 Two thumbs up for their stuffed jerk burger, which is claimed by many as the best burger in Chattanooga!
 Just allow for a bit of extra cooking time, you can’t rush perfection.

 Clumpies Ice Cream – Handcrafted in small batches with a vide variety of creative flavors and conveniently located on the North Shore district.
 A great treat when visiting Coolidge Park or the Walnut street Bridge.